Sampling random graphs with specified degree sequences: Results

+A caveat of choosing degree assortativity as the network statistic for monitoring the progression of the MCMC over time is that it is undefined for $k$-regular networks.
+For these networks, an alternative network statistic must be used, such as any of the ones mentioned above, with their corresponding higher computational cost.

-To illustrate the evolution of the degree assortativity $r$ over the course of the Markov chain, we apply the Fosdick et al. MCMC to a modest sized stub-labeled simple graph with $n = 16,062$ nodes and $m = 25,593$ edges(Fig.~\ref{ChangeIn_r}).
-In the early part of the Markov chain, the quick movement away from the initial value $r_0$ is highly apparent, as the double-edge swaps initially randomize the empirical correlations in each network’s structure.
-As each chain progresses, the assortativity converges towards a value, and then displays non-trivial fluctuations around it.
-The key problem that convergence detection seeks to solve is deciding when these excursions are sufficiently random that we may declare the Markov chain to have reached its stationary distribution.
+To illustrate the evolution of the degree assortativity $r$ over the course of a Markov chain, we apply the Fosdick et al. MCMC to a modest sized vertex-labeled simple graph with $n = 16,062$ nodes and $m = 25,593$ edges (Fig.~\ref{ChangeIn_r}).
+In the early part of the Markov chain, the degree assortativity quickly moves away from the initial value $r_0$ as the double-edge swaps initially randomize the empirical correlations in the network’s structure.
+In general, as a Markov chain progresses, the degree assortativity converges on some particular value, and then fluctuates around it.
+The key problem that convergence detection seeks to solve is deciding when statistical excursions are sufficiently random that we may declare the Markov chain to have reached its stationary distribution.
 In making this decision, we note that it is better to detect convergence too late rather than too early: a late decision merely wastes time in the form of extra steps in the Markov chain, while an early decision results in sampling from the wrong distribution of graphs.